kavyamanohar/mlphon/notes.md

 Planned Workflow
 ================
 1. Define every ml unicode character
-2. IPA mapping of every unicode character.
+1. IPA mapping of every unicode character.
 Add tags for contextual identification.
-3. Contextually modify the mapping (eg.virama or vowelsign after a consonant should remove the implicit അ property of consonants)
+1. Contextually modify the mapping (eg.virama or vowelsign after a consonant should remove the implicit അ property of consonants)
-4. Contextually modify the mapping (ന്റ റ്റ ന ഹ്മ etc)
+1. Contextually modify the mapping (ന്റ റ്റ ന ഹ്മ etc)
-5. Contextually modify the mappings (ര at the beginning of a word may be replaced by re instead of ra)
+1. Contextually modify the mappings (ര at the beginning of a word may be replaced by re instead of ra)
-6. Remove all temporary tags
+1. Remove all temporary tags
-7. return the IPA along with pronounciation information as tags if needded
+1. return the IPA along with pronounciation information as tags if needded

 TODO
 ====
-1. Punctuation
-2. Chillu
+1. Analyze/Generate all possible punctuation marks and their tags
+1. Define rarely used ml code points like DOT REPH, ALVEOLAR NA, malayalam numerals, datemark etc
+1. Contextual modification of above characters phonetic mapping